-FRANK AND EVELYN OSWALT SCHOLARSHIP - This scholarship was established by the late Mr. and Mrs. Frank Oswalt.
-The Oswalts were long-time supporters of Copiah-Lincoln.
-Mrs. Oswalt, a retired librarian, had the library named in her honor.
+FRANK AND EVELYN OSWALT SCHOLARSHIP - This scholarship was established by Mr. and Mrs. Frank Oswalt.
+The Oswalts were long-time supporters of the College.
+Mrs. Oswalt, a retired librarian, has the library named in her honor.
 Mr. Oswalt was also a former employee of the college.
+This scholarship is to be awarded to a sophomore library science major.

-KEN AND RUTH PATTERSON SCHOLARSHIP - The late Mr. and Mrs. Ken Patterson, who were life-long residents of Wesson, Mississippi, established the Ken and Ruth Patterson Scholarship, to assist some worthy young person at Copiah-Lincoln Community College.
+KEN AND RUTH PATTERSON SCHOLARSHIP - The late Mr. and Mrs. Ken Patterson, who were life-long residents of Wesson, established the Ken and Ruth Patterson Scholarship to assist some worthy young person at Copiah-Lincoln Community College.
+This scholarship is awarded to Wesson sophomores.

-DR. JOEY H. PAUL MEMORIAL SCHOLARSHIP - A scholarship in memory of Joey H. Paul, a long-time Copiah-Lincoln Community College Computer Science and Mathematics instructor, is awarded annually to a Mathematics or Computer Science sophomore student enrolled full-time at the Natchez Campus with 28 credit hours scheduled to be earned by the fall semester of the sophomore year.
-The recipient(s) will not be eligible to hold a second academic scholarship for the same time period.
+DR. JOEY H. PAUL MEMORIAL SCHOLARSHIP - A scholarship in memory of Joey H. Paul, a long-time computer science and mathematics instructor, is awarded annually to a mathematics or computer science sophomore student with a 3.2 GPA enrolled full-time at the Natchez Campus.

-DR. REX R. PEARCE MEMORIAL SCHOLARSHIP - A scholarship was established in 1991 in memory of Dr. Rex Pearce by Mrs. Jodie Kyzar Greer George of Jackson and her sister, Mrs. Nina Kyzar Wallace of Jayess, and by other friends, former students, and family members.
-The scholarship will be awarded annually to a freshman social science major who has excelled, who plans to enter the teaching field and who plans to return to Co-Lin for the sophomore year.
+DR. REX R. PEARCE MEMORIAL SCHOLARSHIP- This scholarship was established in 1991 in memory of Dr. Rex Pearce by Mrs. Jodie Kyzar Greer George of Jackson and her sister, Mrs. Nina Kyzar Wallace of Jayess, and by other friends, former students, and family members.
+The scholarship will be awarded annually to a freshman social science major who has excelled, who plans to enter the teaching field, and who plans to return to the College for the sophomore year.
+This scholarship rotates between the three campuses.